 There are several ways for Minnesotans to access health care in their state:

 Where do most Minnesotans get their health insurance coverage?

 |Individual or family||6%|

 |Source: Kaiser Family Foundation, Health Insurance Coverage of the Total Population|

-Six percent of Minnesotans are uninsured, below the national average.
+Only four percent of Minnesotans are uninsured, well below the national average.
 That’s great news for policyholders.
 More uninsured residents leads to higher rates for insured people.

 MN residents spend an average of $8,871 every year on health care, less than the national average.
 How much should you expect to pay for health insurance coverage in the North Star State?
 Providers consider several factors that vary person to person:

 A higher level of coverage costs more money.
 Marketplace plans come in metal tiers: bronze, silver, gold, and platinum.